"Long Engine Life Starts With Reiff"

 A slow cranking speed can cause kickback, which damages the sprag clutch.

-If the engine does start, you cannot do the run-up until the oil reaches 120oF (50oC).
+If the engine does start, you cannot do the run-up or take off until the oil reaches 120oF (50oC).
 This may require a lengthy warm-up period.

 See pages 10-17 to 10-19 in the Rotax 912 Operating Manual for more information.